dahmadjid/Firebase-idf/README.md

 - Make sure to have created a firebase project
 - Make sure to have created a realtime database
 - Clone this repository
-- Open main.cpp and configure all of the macros correctly
+- Open firebase_config.h and configure all of the macros correctly
 ### Configure Wifi SSID and Password
 - Add SSID and PASSWORD of your wifi network
 - wifiInit function found in wifi_utils.h will connect to wifi